silentorb/marloth-story/books/fairytale/part2.md

 The King half nodded as he and the attendant passed through the halls.
 "Yes.
 That's what I figured it was."

 "You know of them, sir?
-Then it's true?"
+Then it's *true?*"

 "Of course.
 They're zombie children.
 What do you think me and the boys have been hunting all these years?
 There's no deer.
 There's no bears.